AndrejaCH/plotly_deploy/README.md

 ## Purpose

 For this project I am creating an **interactive dashboard**, a creative visualization that enables communication by offering interactivity which can help the audience better understand the data and draw the same conclusions as researchers and data analysts.
-The purpose of this research is to **gather, identify and analyze biological footprint of individuals’ navels**.
+The purpose of this research is to **gather, identify and analyze the biological footprint of individuals’ navels**.

 The research holds data of 153 individuals and their:
   -	Unique and anonyms ID.